 A more detailed account of this important raid against the German Rocket experimental establishment can be found by researching “Operation Hydra.” http://en.wikipedia.org/wiki/Bombing_of_Peenem%C3%BCnde_in_World_War_II

 Take off time from Bourn 2130.
 Lancaster ED 869 P. Crew: F/O Fletcher, F/O Stevens (2nd Pilot) Sgt.
 Nelson, F/Sgt.
 Dunn, Sgt.
 Beesley, F/Sgt.
 Layne, Sgt.
 White, Sgt.
 Page.

 The R.A.F. dispatched 462 aircraft on this raid 417 of which reported bombing the target, the I. G. Farben industrial complex situated in Leverkusen.
 Bomber Command had planned a ground marking attack but on arrival at the target, the Pathfinders found the target covered in three layers of 10/10th clouds.
-This raid was not a success with the bombing reported to be widespread and scattered.
+This raid was not a success with the bombing reported being widespread and scattered.